Leo3418/btrtb/doc/install.md

 ## Files Required to Run This Program

 - `btrtb/*.py`: Python files for the program itself
-- `etc/systemd/*`: systemd unit files which automates runs of this program
+- `etc/systemd/*`: systemd unit files which automate runs of this program
 - `libexec/btrtb-upload`: The entry point to this program

 ## Installation Instructions

 `btrtb` only needs to be installed on the *local machine*.
 No files for this program need to be installed on the remote machine.
-Thus, the following steps should be performed on the backup source.
+Thus, the following steps should be performed on the local machine.

 1. Find the path to the `site-packages` directory for Python on the backup source.
 Usually, it is `/usr/lib/python3.x/site-packages`, where `x` is the